How to Answer IELTS Speaking: A Person You Saw On Television

 How is today's news different from the news in the past?

-The changes in the way that the media operates have been very dramatic, especially in the last ten years.
+The changes in how the media operates have been significant, especially in the last ten years.

 Before, one of the main ways of transmitting news was print media, in newspapers.
 But people who wanted to find out about things had to wait until the early hours of the morning to buy a newspaper.

-Today, everything you need to know is at your fingertips in real-time, thanks to internet connectivity and social media.
+Today, everything you need to know about the news is at your fingertips, almost as it happens, thanks to internet connectivity and social media.

 This puts a lot of pressure on the media to fill a 24-hour news cycle.
-That is why there seems to be a lot of unimportant items people talk about.
+That is why sometimes it seems there are a lot of unimportant news items people talk about.

-Today, there is a tendency to report on anything and everything, rather than focusing on what is important.
+Today, there is a tendency to report on anything and everything rather than focusing on priority news.
 There is less effort involved in spreading information.
-It's much easier to live stream news events on the internet or publish on social media than write a newspaper column with the facts.
+It's much easier to live stream news events online or publish on social media than write a newspaper column with the facts.

 Does social media influence the news?

-It is unfortunate that there is no way to regulate the immense amount of data people upload to the internet.
+Unfortunately, there's no way to regulate the immense amount of data people upload to the internet.
 Because much of it is untrue or misleading, and that's a problem.
-People can resend or retweet a lot of false information and this leads to confusion and misinformation.
+People can resend or forward a lot of false information, which might lead to confusion and misinformation.

 Who does a better job reporting the news, social media, or TV channels?

-In my country, television stations still have a large audience.
-This is because of a lack of (internet) connectivity in many remote communities where millions of people live.
+In my country, television stations still have a large audience because of a lack of (internet) connectivity in many remote communities where millions of people live.

 As for social media, I guess it comes after radio.
-In my opinion, social media has opened up more information sources for people.
-In my country, many television stations have been regulated by the government and the interests they protect, and that's a problem.
+I think that social media has opened up more information sources for people.
+Many television stations have been regulated by the government and the interests they protect, and that's a problem.

 Social media might give instant access to unfiltered reports about events.
 But a news program on radio or television will probably have a larger audience.